The 59 Seconds That Annoyed Me

 WantedBy=timers.target

-Compared to a cron, the systemd timer adds: native logs in journald,
+Compared to cron, the timer adds: native logging to journald,

 the ability to declare dependencies (After=network.target),

-a boot delay with OnBootSec (cron can fire too early if the machine
+a delay at boot with OnBootSec (cron can trigger too early

-The trade-off: two files to manage instead of one line.
+The downside: two files to manage instead of one line.
 For a simple task that doesn't need structured logs and whose minimum frequency is 1 minute, cron remains more direct.
+The systemd timer is the middle ground — when cron isn't enough but a daemon would be over-engineering.

 | cron | systemd timer | daemon | |